Wells Fargo Professor of Banking Law and Director of the Center for Banking and Finance

 Business Services Coordinator

 Conrad Bortz is a graduate of The University of Akron.
-He helps the Center with its Annual Report, budgeting, financial management, and program and project planning as well as the Center's website content management.
-Conrad is active with jiu-jitsu, cycling, kayaking, graphic arts, motorcycles, dog training, and various local not-for-profit organizations.
+He helps the Center with its annual report, budgeting, financial management, program and project planning, website content management, and the Center's and DDI's social media presence.
+Bortz is active with jiu-jitsu, cycling, kayaking, graphic arts, motorcycles, dog training, and various local not-for-profit organizations.